Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 Morehouse Budget mV/V Load Cell Simulator

 2 mV/V is 5,000 Force Units.
-Using this simulator, the end-user would need to raise their Class A verified range of forces to 1,250 FU.
-A situation that does not work for many as they want to capture force values from the first non-zero calibrated point, typically below 5 % of the load cells capacity.
+The end-user would need to raise their Class A verified range of forces to 1,250 FU using this simulator.
+This situation does not work for many, as they want to capture force values from the first non-zero calibrated point, typically below 5 % of the load cell's capacity.

-The ASTM E 74 standard gives further guidance by stating the measurement uncertainty of the indicator shall be determined by one of the methods in Appendix X2.
-It recommends the simulator has a series of mV/V steps of the measurement range with similar impedance characteristics and then states this requirement in section 12.1.2.
+The standard further recommends that the simulator have a series of mV/V steps of the measurement range with similar impedance characteristics and states this requirement in section 12.1.2; thus, this criteria needs to be adhered to.

 "The measurement uncertainty of the transducer simulator shall be less than or equal to one-tenth of the uncertainty for the force-measuring instrument."
 ASTM E74 further states, "Excitation voltage amplitude, frequency, and waveform shall be maintained in the substitution within limits to ensure that the effect on the calibration is negligible.